AZarbade/dotfiles/README.md

 The `install.sh` script is meant for PopOS! and Ubuntu only.
 It is a backup incase Arch Linux goes boom!

+If, you do decide to use this **make** sure to change the hyprland monitor config.
+I disable my primary monitor (laptop screen), change that setting.

 ## Screenshots

 ![user space](./assets/screenshot.png)